serverlessworkflow/specification/dsl-reference.md

 ##### Workflow Status Changed Event

-The data carried by the cloud event that notifies that notifies that the status phase of a workflow has changed.
+The data carried by the cloud event that notifies that the status phase of a workflow has changed.

 ###### Properties